AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/quickstarts/dotnet/index.md

 <InlineAlert slots="text" />

-3) Take these two files and place them in a new directory.
+3) Take the `pdfservices-api-credentials.json` file and place it in a new directory.

 4) In your new directory, create a new file, `ExtractTextInfoFromPDF.csproj`.
 This file will declare our requirements as well as help define the application we're creating.